 From 2013-2016 Alonzo served as a Clinical Instructor in the Harvard Negotiation and Mediation Clinical Program where they managed clinical teams working on dispute systems design, consensus building, mediation, community dialogue, and facilitation projects.
 Alonzo has also taught at Georgetown University and UC Berkeley.

 Alonzo received their B.A. from Yale University, cum laude, their J.D. from Harvard Law School, magna cum laude, and has also studied at the University of Cape Town, Tsinghua University, Taiwan University, and Peking University.
-Alonzo currently serves on the Board of Trustees to the Yale-China Association and the Editorial Board of the American Bar Association’s Dispute Resolution Magazine.
+From 2016-2022 Alonzo served on the Board of Trustees to the Yale-China Association.
 After working for more than a decade to promote transnational dialogue and foster academic inquiry related to China, the National Committee on U.S.-China Relations selected Alonzo to join its Public Intellectuals Program in 2014.

 - B.A.
 Yale University, 2002

 - J.D.
 Harvard Law School, 2010